 A single helicopter drops supplies for each teahouse once per season.
-After that, everything else comes up on the backs of staff who carry it up on their backs!
+After that, everything else comes up on the backs of staff!

 The fare is not fancy here.
 Sandwiches are quite rudimentary.
 I recommend tea and a sweet treat instead.

 The Lake Agnes Tea House is 4.6 miles out and back with an elevation gain of 1,427 feet.
 Allow 2 to three hours, not including stops for gawking at Mirror Lake, valley views, and time at the teahouse.